predsci/CHMAP/CHD-mkdocs/docs/map/map.md

 ```
 * 1.) <code>combine_maps</code>
     * [function](cmb.md#combine-maps-function) that combines EUV and CHD maps using a minimum intensity merge
+    * there are currently two implemented methods for the minimum intensity merge depending on initial input parameters
 * 2.) <code>euv_combined.append_method_info, euv_combined.append_image_info, euv_combined.append_map_info</code>
     * append methods list and combination method information to the both the EUV and CHD combined maps
     * appends image and map info to combined maps, used for database storage